weijiaheng/weijiaheng.github.io/_pages/about.md

 Contact
 ======
-Actively looking for machine learning research internship (2023 summer).
-Please feel free to contact me if you are interested or want to collaborate.
+Please feel free to contact me if you are want to collaborate.

 Email: jiahengwei(at)ucsc(dot)edu; Wechat: WJH_Derrick